National Parks

 Urban protected areas are protected areas situated in or at the edge of larger population centres, and managed by federal, provincial, or local governments, in some cases in collaboration with local environmental or community organizations.

-National Urban Parks would meet the International Union on the Conservation of Nature’s definition of a protected area and can be in any of its six Management Categories: A clearly defined geographical space, recognized, dedicated and managed, through legal or other effective means, to achieve the long-term conservation of nature with associated ecosystem services and cultural values.
+National Urban Parks would meet the International Union on the Conservation of Nature’s definition of a protected area and can fit in any of its six Management Categories: A clearly defined geographical space, recognized, dedicated and managed, through legal or other effective means, to achieve the long-term conservation of nature with associated ecosystem services and cultural values.

 Urban Park